shopware5/shopware/UPGRADE-5.6.md

     * Added method implementation to `Shopware\Bundle\ESIndexingBundle\Property\PropertySynchronizer::supports`
     `Shopware\Bundle\ESIndexingBundle\Product\ProductSynchronizer::supports`
-* Added configuration to define the format of a valid order number
 * Added service `\Doctrine\Common\Annotations\Reader` as `models.annotations_reader`
 * Added `shopware.controller.blacklisted_controllers` parameter to the DI container to blacklist controllers for dispatching
-* Added default table options of Doctrine to config
+* Added Doctrine's default table options to config, can now be modified
-* Added better ExtJS file auto-loading.
-See [Improved ExtJS auto-loading](###Improved ExtJS auto-loading) for more details
 * Added configuration to show the voucher field on checkout confirm page
 * Added information text to detail page of category filter
-* Added string type cast in return statement of method `sOrder::sGetOrdernumber`
+* Added `string` type cast in return statement of method `sOrder::sGetOrdernumber`
 * Added configuration to decide whether user basket should be cleared after logout or not
 * Added the following new models and repositories to enable e-mail logging
     * `\Shopware\Models\Mail\Log`